How we change what others think, feel, believe and do

 Operant Conditioning is thus ‘learning by consequences’.

 Whereas Classical Conditioning involves automatic, pre-programmed responses, Operant Conditioning involves learned behaviors.
 Also, whilst Classical Conditioning associates two stimuli, Operant Conditioning associates a stimulus and a response.
+Classical Conditioning is more about the push of stimulus, while Operant Conditioning is more about the pull of reward or other consequences.

 Favorable circumstances are generally known as reinforcing stimuli or reinforcers, whilst unfavorable circumstances are known as punishing stimuli or punishers.